yzhangcs/parser/README.md

     train               Train a model.
 ```

-Before triggering the subcommands, please make sure that the data files must be in CoNLL-X format.
+Before triggering the subcommands, please make sure that the data files must be in
+either CoNLL-X or CoNLLU format.
 If some fields are missing, you can use underscores as placeholders.
 Below are some examples: